thedylanwalsh/fixedML/tutorial/fixedML tutorial.markdown

 The conventional approach means you need XML documents to use XML techniques.
 If your data is not XML, you have to parse twice e.g. parse the fixed width file and convert to XML, then parse the XML. fixedML removes the need for XML documents, the transformer process a virtual XML document.
 The structure of that XML is the 'implied XML schema.'

-# The implied XML schema of the input.
+# The implied XML schema of the input

 What is a reasonable design for XML to represent the addresses data model?
 There is no single correct answer, but most sensible XML programmers will come up with something similar, with different in choices about using elements vs.